zkellerdevelops/capstone-deadsets/README.md

 The goal is to provide a responsive, nice-looking app which will allow fans of Grateful Dead to research setlists and hopefully, spark conversation about Grateful Dead concerts with fellow fans of the band.

+I often find myself looking up Grateful Dead setlists because iTunes and Google Play Music have a habit of randomly re-ordering my live shows.
+A typical dead show is 3 hours, split across 3 cd's.
+(Apparently, deadheads still use cd's.)
+I've found that different music players read metadata differently, and going back and forth between apps for years on different computers and operating systems has made files' metadata pretty glitchy.
+Listening to a dead show out of order is possibly one of my least favorite things.
+I figured an app like this would make it easy for me to check a setlist, should the need arise, and change my setlist order as necessary.

 <h2>Project Status</h2>
 These features are implemented and working:
 - Setlist data scraped from http://www.cs.cmu.edu/~mleone/gdead/setlists.html